joshuafayallen/ecdata/README.md

     5         Bolivia    bolivia
     6          Brazil     brazil

-To load a specific country’s or countries’ data you can use the `load_ecd` function like this.
+To load a specific country’s or countries’ data, you can use the `load_ecd` function like this.

 ``` r
 load_ecd(country = 'United States of America') |>
     head()

 load_ecd(country = c('United States of America', 'Turkey', 'Republic of South Korea')) |>
     tail()